women-in-ai-ireland/September-2023-Group-001/index.md

 ![Alt text](img/sentimentresults.png)

 **Future Work**<br>

-- Quantitative accuracy of the recommender system based on the similarity matrices
 - Topic modelling and its accuracy based on topic_(n)_name using LDA or BERT
 - Correlation between the duration of the talks, gender of the speaker, topic and popularity
 - Developing a Python library for the web scraper